MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/quickstart-send-push-notification.md

 ### 5. Listen for a response from WNS that acknowledges receipt of the notification

+> [!NOTE]
-**Note**  You will never receive a delivery confirmation for a notification, just an acknowledgment that it was received by WNS.
+> You will never receive a delivery confirmation for a notification, just an acknowledgment that it was received by WNS.

 ``` csharp
 using (HttpWebResponse webResponse = (HttpWebResponse)request.GetResponse())